-The symptoms of factor XIII deficiency may become apparent at any age, but most cases are identified during infancy.
+The symptoms of factor XIII deficiency may become apparent at any age, but most patients are diagnosed during infancy.
 Symptoms commonly associated with factor XIII deficiency include chronic nosebleeds (epistaxis), bleeding from the gums, discoloration of the skin due to bleeding underneath the skin (ecchymoses), and solid swellings of congealed blood (hematomas).
 Affected individuals may bruise easily, extensively, and without cause (spontaneously).
 Bruising due to minor trauma may be delayed.
 Women with factor XIII deficiency may experience prolonged, heavy bleeding during the periods (menorrhagia).
 Bleeding into the soft tissues and around the joints (periarticular bleeding) can also occur.
 Bleeding into the joints (hemoarthrosis) is rare.

 Thirty percent of the affected individuals may also experience spontaneous bleeding into the brain (intracranial hemorrhages), about 25% experience poor or delayed wound healing and others may have enhanced bleeding after trauma or surgery.
 The risk of intracranial hemorrhaging is greater in factor XIII deficiency than in other related bleeding disorders.
 Bleeding after trauma or surgery is initially normal, but abnormal, heavy bleeding often develops within 12-36 hours.
 In homozygous women, factor XIII deficiency has also been associated with recurrent miscarriages (spontaneous abortion).